 Keep in mind that there is no one solution to saving for your kid’s college.
 Tuition costs tend to fluctuate based on the type of school your child wants to attend, the type of degree they’ll earn (bachelor’s or associate), and even geographic location.

-According to the College Board, here’s what we’re dealing with when it comes to average annual tuition costs and school types:
+According to the College Board, the average annual tuition costs for the 2020-21 school year were:

 The College Board also studied the annual rate of increase for the average cost of college over the last decade: